 - The scene in which Miyako fills up Hiro's cell phone with increasingly desperate messages after he stood her up on their date also qualifies — especially since all we see is her standing still and her messages written out on the screen.
 Pretty intense.
 Kudos to the voice actors, too.

 - When confronted with the choice between Kei and Miyako, Hirono has no idea what choice he should pick even though he knows deep down the answer.
-The sad thing is when the scene is played it shows both Miyako and Kei suffering because of the reality of the situation.
-What make this even more heartbreaking is that Yuko tells them something harsh yet important, that letting go of a bond is painful but sometimes we have to least we lose everything.
-Real Life Television in it's finest.
+The sad thing is when the scene is played, it shows both Miyako and Kei suffering because of the reality of the situation.
+What make this even more heartbreaking is that Yuko tells them something harsh yet important, that letting go of a bond is painful but sometimes we have to, lest we lose everything.
+Real Life Television at its finest.

 - A tearjerker on its own, but twins especially will probably be hit hard during the flashback of the accident that caused Chihiro's amnesia.
 Seeing poor little Kei crying in the hospital and obviously believing it was all her fault made them cry more than the two above mentioned scenes.